XAI-360/TSCL/docs/Readme.md

-As could be seen the network learns to find the samples with very similar behaviours.

-There are some failure cases too.
-For example Fig. 9 shows one of the samples and the similar pairs found by the model.
+As expected, there are some failure cases where the samples are semantically different but the learned representations are very close.
+Some examples are shown in Fig. 9.

 ![Fig. 9](./static/similars_fail.png)

-*Fig. 9: samples with very different behaviours and similar representations in Siamese Network.*
+*Fig. 9: Semantically different samples with similar representations in Siamese Network.*

 ## Limitations & Future Work

-The main goal of this post is to sratrt a discussion about the possibility of using sparse coding for time-series augmentations.
-The framework we used here has many limitations.
-For instance, the training data may not be a good representitive of real time-series, due to its limited length and size.
-In addition, the model we used in Siamese Nework is a fully connected network (MLP), which is not the structure of the choice for the time-series models.
-To improve the framework, newer contrastive learning algorithms could be combined with recurrent models.
+The main goal of this blog post is to begin a discussion about the possibility of using sparse coding for time-series data augmentation.
+The framework proposed here is for proof of concept and it should be improved for real-life scenarios.
+For instance, the training data might not be a good representative of real time-series data, due to its limited length and size.
+In addition, the Siamese Network is a fully connected network (MLP), which is not the structure of choice for time-series models.